- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 The great novelty of the 1920s is promoting an objective and direct mode of narration.

-This is what Dos Passos called “the camera eye” – which consisted in doing as if the text was writing itself, without the presence of a narrator: the characters are seen from the outside, no explanations are given to justify their attitudes, the influence of journalism makes the style plain and simple with the use of collage and fiction extracts invented by the writer, put next to pieces of newspapers articles.
+This is what Dos Passos called “the camera eye” – which consisted of doing as if the text was writing itself, without the presence of a narrator: the characters are seen from the outside, no explanations are given to justify their attitudes, the influence of journalism makes the style plain and simple with the use of collage and fiction extracts invented by the writer, put next to pieces of newspapers articles.

-Yet, The Great Gatsby combines two traditions: through the American myth, Fitzgerald is related to the American novel, and by putting a love story at the center of his novel, he also reminds his reader of European novels.
+Yet, The Great Gatsby combines two traditions: through the American myth, Fitzgerald is related to the American novel, and by putting a love story at the centre of his novel, he also reminds his reader of European novels.